neflem27/Algorithmic_Insights-My_Machine_Learning_Library/README.md

 Hello and welcome to my machine-learning portfolio.
-This is a complete collection of my work.
+This is a complete collection of my projects and academic work.
 Algorithms covered (so far):

 ## Supervised Learning: